 The Anthology 2 collection features take 11 of the song, the first with vocals.
-The most notable difference between this and the Revolver version is the replacement of the 'Mr Wilson, Mr Heath' section with Lennon and McCartney's repeated falsetto "Anybody got a bit of money?"
-The famous count-in, spoken by Paul McCartney, was from this take.
+The most notable difference between this and the Revolver version is the replacement of the ‘Mr Wilson, Mr Heath’ section with John Lennon and Paul McCartney’s repeated falsetto “Anybody got a bit of money?”
+The final version’s famous count-in, spoken by McCartney, was from this take.

 On 22 April Ringo Starr added his cowbell part, and the ‘Mr Wilson, Mr Heath’ lines made their appearance.
 Then the track was left alone until 16 May, when the song was mixed for mono.

-George Harrison was pleased with McCartney's guitar solo, particularly the Indian-influenced descending scale at the end.
+George Harrison was pleased with McCartney’s guitar solo on ‘Taxman’, particularly the Indian-influenced descending scale at the end.
 It was recorded on 21 April, and the solo was repeated to close the song during a mixing and edit session on 21 June.